 For example, one approach is to provide a short essay question in the first weeks of a course focused on a topic of great personal interest to a student.
 This essay should encourage a student to pull from their personal experience and tap into their interests, hobbies, and ambitions.
 This essay question may reference course topics, but it can also stand alone.
-If the class meets in person, students can be asked to
+Complementary or alternative writing samples could include personalized activities like an introduce